Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Conclusions and discussion

-Fig.~\ref{fig:mass_compare} shows a graphic comparison between our $M_{200}$ estimate and those from recent studies, in which different techniques have been adopted: weak lensing analysis, combination of X-ray and SZ effect, machine learning, caustics, and virial theorem methods.
-Interestingly, our best-fit value lies above the masses derived from lensing \citep{Gavazzi_2009, Cha_2025}, X-ray+SZ \citep{Mirakhor_2020} and caustics methods \citep{Benisty25} but below the ones inferred from machine-learning \citep{Ho_2022} and virial theorem methods \citep{Benisty25}.
-The $2\,\sigma$ error bars of our measurement overlap with $1\,\sigma$ error bars of lensing, X-ray+SZ, and virial theorem estimates, while approaching, but not reaching, the $1\,\sigma$ error bars from machine learning and caustics.
+Figure~\ref{fig:mass_compare} shows a graphic comparison between our $M_{200\rm{c}}$ estimate and those from other studies, in which different techniques have been adopted: weak lensing analysis, combination of X-ray and SZ effect, machine learning, caustics, virial theorem methods, and Jeans analysis.
+Interestingly, while our best-fit value is in excellent agreement with older studies (as is also shown in the bottom panel of Fig. \ref{fig:mass_profile}), it lies above the masses more recently derived from lensing \citep{Gavazzi_2009, Cha_2025}, X-ray+SZ \citep{Mirakhor_2020}, and caustics methods \citep{Benisty25}, but below the ones inferred from machine-learning \citep{Ho_2022} and virial theorem methods \citep{Benisty25}.
+The $2\,\sigma$ error bars of our measurement overlap with the $1\,\sigma$ error bars of lensing, X-ray+SZ, and virial theorem estimates, while approaching, but not reaching, the $1\,\sigma$ error bars from machine learning and caustics.
+Finally, our estimate is in excellent agreement with the halo mass inferred for Coma from its counterpart in the Manticore-Local simulations, using Bayesian field-level inference \citep{McAlpine_2025}.

+The anisotropy profile shows a tendency towards radial orbits both in the centre and in the outskirts, similarly to the profile obtained by \citet{Pizzuti_2025b} for the cluster PSZ2 G067.17+67.46.
+The average $\beta(r)$ found by \citet{Biviano25} analysing nine massive clusters from the CLASH-VLT dataset shows a similar trend, with a slightly more isotropic behaviour in the centre, as well as the orbits found for ram-pressure-stripped member galaxies in nearby clusters \citep{Biviano24}.
+The stacking of 94 mock clusters by \citet{Mamon_2010} produced a very similar radial behaviour around the virial radius, while again predicting orbits closer to isotropy in the centre.
+A similar anisotropy profile was also obtained by \citet{Abdullah_2025} for simulated Coma-like clusters ($z=0$ and $\log(M/M_\odot) \geq 14.9$), which show a general radial tendency in the virial region (their analysis extends to much larger radii than ours), increasing from $\beta \sim 0.2$ in the centre to $\beta \sim 0.5$ around $r_{200\rm{c}}$ (see their fig. 3).